mazurwiktor/albion-online-stats/README.md

 Albion Online Stats
 ===================

-Albion online stats is an extention to MMORPG game - Albion Online.
-It tracks network traffic and displays various statistics calculated from in-game actions.
+Albion online stats is an extension to MMORPG game - Albion Online.
+It tracks network traffic and displays various statistics, such as damage and DPS meter calculated from in-game actions.

 ## Is This Allowed